mosip/documentation/docs/user-guide.md

 The partners using the compliance tool kit should be registered in the system.
 Registered partners can log in to the compliance tool kit with the same credentials as they used to register themselves into the [Partner Management Portal](https://docs.mosip.io/1.2.0/modules/partner-management-services/partner-management-portal).

 The partner needs to enter the registered username or e-mail and password to log in.

+The partner can select the language of their preference from the dropdown in the top-right corner of the screen.
+Thereafter, the application is displayed in the selected language.
+By default, CTK supports the following languages:
+* English
+* French
+* Arabic

 ![CTK login page](\_images/ctk-toolkit-login.png)